TrinaKat/Pictionary-Pixels/README.md

   <img src="https://github.com/TrinaKat/Pictionary-Pixels/blob/testREADME/Pictionary-Media/startGame3.gif">
 </p>

 Pictionary Pixels is a round-based game, where each round there is a drawer and 1-5 guessers.
 The drawing is displayed on all screens with the drawer having options for brush colors and the guessers having a 12-letter letter set to help them guess what word is being drawn.

-Whoever guesses the word correctly first wins a point for that round.
-If the 30s timer runs out before anyone manages to guess correctly, no one wins a point for that round!
-The next round, the next player in the pre-determined ordering becomes the drawer and everyone else gets ready to guess!

 <h3 align="center"><strong>Playing the Game</strong></h3>
 <p align="center">